KU has five campuses:

 The Computer Center was renamed in 2014 for longtime KU mathematics professor and computer pioneer G. Baley Price.
 Price Computing Center is acceptable on first reference.
 Note the spelling of Baley.

-No longer Division of Continuing Education.
-Always capitalize Continuing Education.
-The office moved in 2014 to the Edwards Campus in Overland Park.
+Don't use.
+See Professional & Continuing Education.
+The office is on the Edwards Campus in Overland Park.

 Capitalize when referring to this recurring university event.

 Women's residence hall.
 Often referred to as GSP-Corbin in conjunction with Gertrude Sellards Pearson Hall.

 Capitalize but don't quote.
 Put the course abbreviation (all caps) and course number in parentheses.

 Italicize names of works appearing in titles.

 Use Dr. only if the subject is a medical doctor and the story relates to the medical field.
 Use the Rev. on first reference when referring to members of the clergy.
 For faculty members who are also clergy, the academic title supersedes.